karatelabs/karate/README.md

 You can read more about the Given-When-Then convention at the [Cucumber reference documentation](https://cucumber.io/docs/reference).

-Since Karate is based on Cucumber, you can also use [advanced BDD](#advanced-bdd) features such as expressing data-tables in test scripts.
+Since Karate is based on Cucumber, you can also employ [data-driven](#data-driven-tests) techniques such as expressing data-tables in test scripts.

 With the formalities out of the way, let's dive straight into the syntax.